Marathoners who go the distance 100 times or more

 "It would change my life if I had to stop," she said.

-Road runners and couch potatoes alike can draw inspiration from Miller and others like her who have completed the ancient 26.2-mile (42 km) race 100 times or more.
+Road runners and couch potatoes alike can draw inspiration from Miller and others like her who have completed the ancient 26.2-mile race 100 times or more.

 "I was struck by just how happy everyone was," said Malcolm Anderson, who interviewed over 120 such runners for "The Messengers," his new book on the subject.